 Recent and Non Recent School Leavers

-If you are completing Year 12 in Australia, you must apply through the Universities Admissions Centre (UAC).
-The Faculty may also offer a limited number of places for second-semester commencement, for which the UAC operates a separate application process.
+If you are completing Year 12 in Australia, you need to apply through the Universities Admissions Centre (UAC).
+The faculty may also offer a limited number of places for second-semester commencement, for which UAC operates a separate application process.

 Who should apply through UAC?

 You can apply through UAC if you are an Australian citizen, a New Zealand citizen, or a permanent resident of Australia (including a holder of an Australian permanent resident humanitarian visa).
 When you apply through UAC you apply as either a Year 12 applicant or a non-Year 12 applicant.

 If you are international student and would like to apply for an undergraduate degree in the Faculty of Arts and Social Sciences, visit University's Future Students page to find out how.

 You are a Year 12 applicant if you:

 - are attempting an International Baccalaureate (IB) in Australia in 2014

 † An Australian Year 12 qualification in 2014 includes:

 - one or more courses in the 2014 NSW HSC